MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Security/Providers/about_Certificate_Provider.md

 - [Get-ChildItem](../../Microsoft.PowerShell.Management/Get-ChildItem.md)

-This parameter gets only server certificates for SSL web hosting.
+Gets only server certificates for SSL web hosting.
 This parameter gets certificates that have "Server Authentication" in their `EnhancedKeyUsageList` property value.

 This parameter was introduced in Windows PowerShell 3.0.